Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 </div>

-NOTE:
+Notes:

 - basic contract that flips a bit in storage
 - contract will have a storage definition, constructor(s), messages
-- groupped in a module
+- grouped in a module

 ---